saschazar21/cloudflare-workers/packages/booleans/README.md

 #### Error Response

 Whenever something has failed other than deleting the boolean entry, the server will return either a `400 Bad Request` or `500 Internal Server Error` HTTP response.
+See [POST Error Response](#error-response-1)

 ## Credits